Need to know how to clear your cache? Or maybe you're wondering what a web browser cache even is and why you'd need to clear it.

 Since then, more users (including myself) have welcomed Google as their browser overlords.
 So you should know how to clear your browser history with the number one browser.
-Here's how you do it for your computer, Android, and iPhone:
+Here's how you do it for your computer, Android device, and iPhone:

 How to Clear All of Your History on Computer

-3. Hover Over "History," then click on "History"
+3. Hover Over "History" in the drop-down menu, then click on "History".

 How to Delete Your Browsing History on iPhone

-How to Clear Your Browser History with Microsoft Edge
+How to Clear Your Browser History on Microsoft Edge

-Microsoft Edge is a recent addition to the browser family, for all intents and purposes, and it is meant to replace Internet Explorer.
+Microsoft Edge is a recent addition to the browser family and is meant to replace Internet Explorer.
 This browser comes packed into Windows 10, Windows Phone, and more!
-Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to suggest the process of clearing your browser history with Edge.
+Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to go over the process of clearing your browser history with Edge.

-Your browser history, which includes the information you've previously entered into sites, forms, and more, can be cleared by:
+Your browser history, which includes the information you've previously entered into sites, forms, and more, can be cleared by doing the following:

-1. Select the "Hub" menu, which has three vertical bars
+1. Select the "Hub" menu, which has three vertical menu bars.

 How to Clear Browser History on Firefox

-1. Click on the Menu button, located at the top-right with the three vertical bars.
+1. Click on the Menu button, located in the upper-right corner with the three vertical menu bars.

 4. Check off Browsing Data & Download History, then click Clear Now.

-Your browser's cache is a collection of data stored on your computer's hard drive or phone storage, including web pages, images, text, and other media you might encounter while surfing the web.
+Your browser's cache is a collection of temporary files stored on your computer hard drive or in your phone's storage space, including web pages, images, text, and other media you might encounter while surfing the web.
 Your cache might sound like just another thing that slows your computer down, but having cached data in your browser is actually quite helpful.
 A local copy of a webpage allows for quick loading the next time you visit your favorite sites.
-Normally, your computer or device will have to download this information from the Internet in order to display it.
-Cached data shortens this time and allows you to continue surfing without interruption.

 Normally, your computer or device will have to download this information from the Internet in order to display it.
 Cached data shortens this time and allows you to continue surfing without interruption.

-Just like browser history, and Internet cookies, it's important to clear your cached data every now and then.
-Cleaning your cache forces your browser to retrieve the newest copy available from the website.
-A corrupted browser cache may also lead to 404 or 502 errors, so it's a good idea to clean your cache when you find yourself having an issue with your computer or device.
+Just like browser history and Internet cookies, it's important to clear your cache files every now and then.
+Clearing caches forces your browser to retrieve the newest copy available from the website.
+A corrupted internet browser cache may also lead to 404 or 502 errors, so clearing the cache is a good idea when you find yourself having an issue with your computer or device.